ramkumarpj/Crowdfunding_ETL/README.md

 The data is extracted from excel file to a Pandas DataFrame.
 The category and sub-category information from crowdfunding.xlsx is extracted to **Category and Sub-category DataFrames** respectievely.
 The rest of the information from crowdfunding.xlsx is extracted to **Campaign DataFrame**.
 The contact information is extracted to **Contact DataFrame**.
-The contact information as a JSON string in the excel file.
+The contact information is provided as a JSON string in the excel file.
 The JSON string is converted to JSON object/Python Dictionary using json library.

 ## Transform